About The Author

 #3 — Thinking It Can Be Done Internally

 It is rare that companies have the internal talent and leadership to understand the latest business trends and emerging technologies.
 Not only that, internal resources are typically bogged down with day to day support and project initiatives.
-You can save time and money by bringing in A partner.
+You can save time and money by bringing in a partner.

 #4 — Insufficient Strategy & Roadmap